dbmi-pitt/ACT-Network/pages/mydoc/shrine.md

 ---
 title: SHRINE Resources
-last_updated: January 2, 2020
+last_updated: September 28, 2020
-keywords: SHRINE
+keywords: SHRINE, 3.0
-summary: "In fall of 2019, the ACT Network transitioned to from SHRINE 1.25.4 to SHRINE 2.0.0, which includes some foundational changes enabling greater insight into network status and performance, as well as a few small changes to the web client.
-Specifically, SHRINE 2.0 offers improved query status descriptions, helping users better understand and track the progress of their query."
+summary: "In September 2020, the ACT Network transitioned to from SHRINE 2.0.0 to SHRINE 3.0.0, which includes a new webclient.
+Researchers can expect a more streamlined interface design that is more intuitive for novice end users, although the legacy webclient will remain available."
 sidebar: mydoc_sidebar
 permalink: shrine.html
 folder: mydoc